adjust/dev-docs/docs/react-native/recording/attribution.md

 :::

 Within your listener function, you have access to the user's `Attribution` object.
-See the Attribution class reference for a list of available parameters.
+See the [`AdjustAttribution` class reference](/react-native/reference/AdjustAttribution.md) for a list of available parameters.

 ## Get current attribution information